 To reach Reckong Peo from Shimla, there are a few buses each day travelling the long 10 hour journey.
 It costs 450 INR (AUD$9).

 If you prefer, there is a direct bus from Shimla to Kaza as well.
 This epic bus journey leaves Shimla at 6.30pm and arrives in Reckong Peo at around 6am the next morning.
 From there, it continues onto Kaza which it reaches around 5pm.
 It costs 850 INR (AUD$17).

-I preferred to break the journey up with a night in Reckong Peo and travelling during the day.
-In Rekong Peo, I took another shuttle bus up to Kalpa for 30 minutes which leave just outside the bus station.
-Kalpa is a much nicer, smaller village to stay in than Rekong Peo, and offers beautiful views of the snow capped mountains around.
+I preferred to break the journey up with a night in Reckong Peo and travel during the day.
+In Rekong Peo, I decided to take a shuttle bus up to Kalpa for 30 minutes which leave just outside the bus station.
+Kalpa is a much nicer, smaller village to stay in than Rekong Peo, and offers beautiful views of the snow capped mountains of Kinnaur Valley.

 In Kalpa, I stayed at Blue Lotus Hotel, which is the best budget option in the village.
 The view from the balcony is exceptional and it has a tasty restaurant on site too.
 I paid 600 rupees (AUD$12) for a nice room with a bathroom.
 Prices are negotiable.